debindv/Blockchain-Based-E-Voting/README.md

 ## Setting up Blockchain environment

-Run ganache with this command
+Run ganache with this command in the terminal

 ```
 ganache-cli